junwatu/clothes-recommendation/blog/README.md

 | `/query`          | `GET`  | Retrieves all stored data.          |
 | `/query/:id`      | `GET`  | Retrieves data by a specific ID.    |

-The core functionaliy for this app is in the `/recommendation` route.
-The `getClothRecommendations` function will take a selected product, which is essentially a product image and will return an array of product recommendation.
+The core functionality for this app is in the `/recommendation` route.
+The `getClothRecommendations` function will take a selected product, which is essentially a product image, and will return an array of product recommendations.

 ```js
 const recommendationResults = await getClothRecommendations(realImagePath);